bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 1. [Rethinking Wallet Architecture: Native Descriptor Wallets - Video](https://www.youtube.com/watch?v=xC25NzIjzog)

 Special thanks to my mentor [Steve Myers](https://twitter.com/notmandatory) for the constant motivation and support he gave me and for clearing so many doubts!
+Immense thanks to [Raj](https://github.com/rajarshimaitra) for reviewing this blog and giving such detailed suggestions.
+Many of the lines added here are his.
 Also, thanks to the folks at the `#miniscript` IRC channel to help me out with the Retention Bonus policy.

 This blog was written during [Summer of Bitcoin 2021](https://summerofbitcoin.org) by [Sandipan Dey](https://twitter.com/@sandipndev).